-Just Can't Wait Toilet card
+B&BC Just Can't Wait toilet card

-If you don't yet have one, it may also be worth getting a Just Can't Wait toilet card from Bladder & Bowel Community.
-Although it doesn't guarantee you access to all toilets, it does state that the holder has a genuine medical condition and may require the urgent use of a toilet.
+If you don't yet have one, it may also be worth getting a Just Can't Wait toilet card from B&BC.
+Although it doesn't guarantee you access to all toilets, it does state the holder has a genuine medical condition that may require the urgent use of a toilet.
 It can be especially useful if you're travelling on a train, coach or aeroplane and there's a big queue!